claucometa/design_patterns/README.md

 And, of course, the implementators (the guys from the set B), each of them, will have the full set of tools required by any bridge to do its work.
 The bridge A will require some methods or whatever, the bridge B other methods, and so on.

 ## StateMachine
 State machine is suitable to choose always the correct response to all possible paths depending on the state of the object.
-The more state the object have, and if for each state of the object it's required a different behavior when it's hitted, so the state machine is the perfect path to you.
+The more state the object have, and if for each state of the object it's required a different behavior when it's hitted, so the state machine is the perfect design to you.

 ## LogChain
 This pattern is basically a pattern of the type PIPE, that you can use to do any log you like (to a file, to the console, to an API, to an email, etc.) by just calling a single line of code.
 You log once, the application log in every log you put in the PIPE.